 Now days, regardless of keeping records of income & expenses, many businesses are using cloud-based software which scan your receipts, input information about cash flow and even generate invoices.

-- Paying cash– Try not to do any transactions in cash as paying through cash will not create proper evidence.
+Paying cash– Try not to do any transactions in cash as paying through cash will not create proper evidence.
 If you will pay through card or an electronic transfer, bank will record the date of transaction, amount as well as the recipient’s name.
 It will also save you from inputting information into spreadsheet.

-- Beware of distraction– Bookkeeping is a continuous process and it should be done without any distraction.
+Beware of distraction– Bookkeeping is a continuous process and it should be done without any distraction.
 If you are working from home, you may be distracted by your family or flat mates.
 Therefore, it is recommended that bookkeeping should be done at a silent place so that you can easily complete your work with no or fewer mistakes.

-- Not reconciling your accounts each month– Not reconciling your account every month may lead to many errors in the future.
+Not reconciling your accounts each month– Not reconciling your account every month may lead to many errors in the future.
 It is essential to reconcile your accounting system with the financial accounts ensuring that your income & expenditure record should match with your financial statements.
 Reconciling your accounts monthly will help you in showing how your business is going on & whether any improvement is needed or not.

-How DNS helps Self-Employed for Bookkeeping?
+How dns helps self-employed for bookkeeping?

-DNS Associates is one of the leading UK firm with more than 10 years of experience in advising self-employed persons about how to handle bookkeeping and what things a self-employed person have to take care of while doing bookkeeping.
+dns accountants is one of the leading UK firm with more than 10 years of experience in advising self-employed persons about how to handle bookkeeping and what things a self-employed person have to take care of while doing bookkeeping.